teamulster2/report/report/03_methodology/01_project_management.md

 A retrospective meeting was also held once a week, which should contain the current problems and suggestions for improvement, but also positive aspects of the project.
 That helped the project flow and the satisfaction of the participants.

+Each team member was assigned a role for which he was responsible.
+The roles were e.g. 'Moderator', 'Scrum master' or 'Git responsible person'.

 ### Open Source Software